Capitol Reef Photography Guide: Best Photo Spots In Fruita

 Capitol Dome hidden behind some trees and yellow foliage

+Neat the Hickman Bridge and Rim Trail Overlook trailhead, you’ll see this stone sign pointing to Capitol Dome.
 If you didn’t already know, Capitol Reef received it’s name because early settlers thought the white stone domes resembles the Capitol building in Washington DC.

-It’s only fitting that you try to snap this photo of Capitol Dome to remember your trip.
+So it’s only fitting that you try to snap this photo of Capitol Dome to remember your trip.

 10. Capitol Reef Scenic Drive